pdorrell/bracketup/README.md

 --------------

 The syntax and markup structure given above does not specify any particular interpretation of the data.
-However the **Bracketup** Javascript code provided in this project does support a specify type of interpretation.
+However the **Bracketup** code provided in this project does support a specify type of interpretation.

+(Note: references to "Javascript" below can be understood as either Javascript or CoffeeScript in all cases.)

 Typically, an element will correspond to a Javascript object which is used to generate a DOM element in the browser.
 Most child elements will represent child DOM elements of the parent's DOM element.